tspascoal-ce-dev/ghas-workshop/_labs/lab1.md

 1. Navigate to +++https://github.com/Ignite-GHAS-Workshop/ghas-workshop-repo+++ in your browser.
 TODO: replace with correct repo
 2. Click the green **Use this template** button in the upper right corner of the page.
-3. Create a new repository in our organization by choosing Owner in the dropdown (either personal or organization).
+3. Create a new repository in our organization by choosing **TODO: name of the org** in the dropdown.
-4. Give the repository a unique name **my-ghas-workshop-repo-<my-unique-repo-name-here>**.
+4. Give the repository a unique name **lab303-<my-unique-repo-name-here>**.
 Click the green link below for inspiration on a unique repo name 😉.
-5. Make sure you switch it to visibility to **Public** if using a personal account if using an organization check the notes in [requirements](./requirements.md) for visibility.
+5. Make sure you switch it to visibility **Private** so your work does not conflict with other attendees!
 Now click **Create repository**.
 6. The page will refresh after a few seconds where you can now see the code we will be working with.

 ## Enabling the security settings